csuarez00/CIS-11-Bubble-Sort-Project/README.md

 ---

 ## Usage
-When the program starts, enter eight integers.
+When the program starts, enter eight integers.<br>
-⚠️ Important: Press Enter after each complete number, not after each digit.
+⚠️ Important: Press Enter after each complete number, not after each digit.<br>
-Example:
+**Example:**
-11
+11..
-8
+8..
-2
+2..
-17
+17..
-6
+6..
-4
+4..
-3
+3..
-21
+21..
 After the eighth value is entered, the program automatically:
 1. Stores the numbers in memory.
 2. Sorts them using Bubble Sort.